Dj-Polyester/Useful/README.md

 -Bulls and cows game(a word puzzle game)

--A simple clock interface(developed with curses environment)
+-a simple clock interface(developed with curses environment)

 -some data types for cs class implemented